xcp-ng/xcp-ng-org/docs/guides/guest-UEFI-Secure-Boot.md

 Enabling UEFI Secure Boot for guests ensures that XCP-ng VMs will only execute trusted binaries at boot.
 In practice, these are the binaries released by the operating system (OS) vendor for the OS running in the VM (Microsoft Windows, Debian, RHEL, Alpine, etc.).

-## Recent changes in guest Secure Boot configuration
+## 🆕 Recent changes in guest Secure Boot configuration {#recent-changes-in-guest-secure-boot-configuration}

 The default guest Secure Boot keys in XCP-ng are changing.